TrainWeb.org Facebook Page

 Two Black Hills Central Railroad scenes.

 The Black Hills Central Railroad diesel train returned to Hill City from Keystone.
-Once their passengers had detrained, the three of us would board this train for the first time.
+Once their passengers detrained, the three of us would board this train for the first time.
 Our train had a consist of Black Hills Central Railroad 110, coach "Edward Gillette", coach "Blue Bird", open air coach "Redfearn", coach "Oreville", coach "Barnet Canyon", open air coach "Harney Canyon", open air coach "Mystic" and coach "Battle Creek".
-Once everyone was aboard, we left Hill City for Keystone with us all on new mileage.
+When everyone was aboard, we left for Keystone with us all on new mileage.

 We crossed the creek and steamed out of town starting the climb up the Tin Mine Hill with grades of four to six percent, one of the steepest grades used in the United States.

-The train climbed Tin Mine Hill.
+Ascending Tin Mine Hill.

 Rolling through the South Dakota forest.